 During your acclimatization stop at Manang, you can take a side hike to Ice Lake or Milarepa Cave.
 These are two lesser-explored spots, but they are perfect for acclimatization hikes.

 Ice Lake, also known as Kicho Tal, sits at an altitude of 4,600 meters.
 It is a beautiful high-altitude alpine lake located near Braka village above Manang.
 Hiking to the lake from Manang takes 6 to 8 hours (round trip).
 The trail is challenging but nothing too technical.
-It is steep and passes through yak pastures and alpine landscapes.
 The Ice Lake lies right beneath the icy ridges of Annapurna III and Gangapurana.
-The hike not only offers a view of this stunning turquoise lake but also provides gorgeous views of the Annapurna range, Tilicho Peak, and Chulu East.
+The hike not only offers views of this stunning turquoise lake but also of the Annapurna range, Tilicho Peak, and Chulu East.
 You can also see the stunning views of the Marsyangdi Valley far below.

 Milarepa Cave is another excellent side hike from Manang.
 It is situated in the north of Braka village and sits at an altitude of 4,000 m.
 The cave is a sacred Buddhist site.
 It is believed that the 11th-century Tibetan saint Milarepa meditated here.
 There is a small monastery and Milarepa’s statue at the cave’s entrance.
 It is a perfect spiritual stop and an opportunity to immerse oneself in the surrounding scenery and mountain views.
 A visit to the care also allows you to witness the harmonious blend of Tibetan Buddhism with local Himalayan traditions.
 Compared to the Ice Lake side hike, the Milarepa Cave side hike is shorter.
-You will take a gradual ascent on a steep trail and through juniper forests.
 It only takes 3 to 4 hours for a round trip.
-If you don’t want to take a long hike on acclimatization day, Milarepa Cave is a perfect alternative.

 Honey Hunting at Syange